Isaiah Chapter 66

 Isaiah 66:6 “A voice of noise from the city, a voice from the temple, a voice of the LORD that rendereth recompence to his enemies.”

 This voice is of the LORD.
 Jesus spoke in the city.
 He spoke in the temple also.
 He speaks on judgment day, as well.
 He is the righteous judge.
-His enemies will regret their decision to deny Him on judgment day.
+On judgement day His enemies will regret their decision to deny Him.

 The righteous judge will give to each person his rightful rewards.
-Some will inherit heaven, some will inherit hell.
+Some will inherit heaven, others will inherit hell.

 Verses 7-9” Here is another comparison with the human birth process (see 13:8), this time to teach two lessons: